 - ensuring reports and plans do not contain conflicting information;

-A development application may be also be delayed if information required as part of an information request is inadequate or insufficient.
+A development application may also be delayed if information required as part of an information request is inadequate or insufficient.

 Council’s pre-lodgement meeting service can assist in clarifying what information may be necessary for a specific development proposal over a particular site.